twiddlingbits/twr-wasm/docs/api/api-c-con.md

 ~~~

 ### twr_divcon
-This funciton has been removed.
+This function has been removed.

 ### twr_windowcon
 This function has been removed.